jaredarodriguez/notion-react/README.md

 1. AAU I want to have my own private login
 2. AAU I want the ability to write in a journal that I can submit and save
 3. AAU I want to be able to tag a date to my journal
-4. AAU I want to have a song randomly generated and played while writing in my journla
+4. AAU I want to have a song randomly generated and played while writing in my journal
 5. AAU I want to be able to view previous journal entries
 6. AAU I want to be able to edit and delete previous journal entries